Heather Robbie, MBACP (Accredited)

 What else can I offer?

-As a supervisor, I work either individually with counsellors in training or qualified counsellors providing supervision on a fortnightly or monthly basis; as well as with groups, providing clinical supervision on a monthly basis, or other frequencies as required.
+As a clinical supervisor, I work either individually with counsellors in training or qualified counsellors providing supervision on a fortnightly or monthly basis; as well as with groups, providing clinical supervision on a monthly basis, or other frequencies as required.

 Training, qualifications & experience